nickthecook/archyve-io/index.markdown

 ### Authentication

-Archyve uses a Bearer token for authentication.
-Your request should include the header:
+Archyve uses a client ID and Bearer token for authenticating API clients.

+If you are in the `development` environment, i.e. `$environment` is not set, Archyve will create default client credentials the first time it starts.
+It will then print the credentials to the console:

 ```
+To authenticate with the default API client, set these headers:

-Authorization: Bearer <token>
+Authorization: Bearer ...
+X-Client-Id: ...

+E.g.:

+curl -v localhost:3300/v1/collections \
+  -H "Accept: application/json" \
+  -H "Authorization: Bearer ..." \
+  -H "X-Client-Id: ..."
 ```

-All API results are scoped to the user to which the API key belongs.
+Include these headers it specifies in any request to the API.

+> To force Archyve to recreate the default client, delete your development database and restart Archyve.

 ## UI